Nelsu-Araujo/Nelson-Trattoria/README.md

 Welcome to Trattoria di Nelson!
 In this project, developed with the React JS framework, you'll find the menu for an Italian pizzeria.

-## Libraries and technologies used:
+## Libraries and technologies used

 ### Core Technologies